Michigan Business Succession Planning Attorney

 - Confidentiality and noncompete agreements: These agreements protect sensitive information and prevent competition from former employees or owners.
 They must be carefully drafted to ensure enforceability.

 - Compliance with regulatory requirements: Businesses must comply with various state and federal regulations.
-This includes securities, tax, and employment laws.
+This includes securities, tax and employment laws.
 Noncompliance can lead to legal and financial consequences, so legal counsel is essential.